-Under this option, a management trigger(s) would be added to annual stock monitoring conducted by the NSTC.
-If the trigger(s) is reached, each sub-option below defines a management response depending on the trigger.
+Management triggers will be reviewed as part of annual stock monitoring conducted by the NSTC.
 If a survey used in northern shrimp stock monitoring is offline for three or more consecutive years and/or the NSTC determines one or more surveys is not providing scientifically sound management advice, the Section may modify the definition of the selected trigger via Section action or through an addendum (see Section 4.5.2.2).

-New information on northern shrimp or environmental conditions important to the stock may be incorporated into the management trigger mechanism should those data become available in the future.
+New information on northern shrimp or environmental conditions important to the stock may be incorporated into the management trigger mechanisms should those data become available in the future.
 An approved new data source may also apply to defining the trigger thresholds for the recruitment and temperature triggers below.
 If a new time series becomes available that would inform a management trigger or to inform management trigger thresholds, the Section may task the NSTC to conduct an evaluation of the new data and/or new information as appropriate to modify management trigger data sources and thresholds.
-Once the NSTC evaluation of new data is complete, the NSTC would report their recommendations to the Section for consideration via Section action (this can be done without an addendum/amendment).
+Once the NSTC evaluation of new data is complete, the NSTC will report their recommendations to the Section for consideration via Section action (this can be done without an addendum/amendment).